softwareconstruction240/softwareconstruction/instruction/programming-exam/programming-exam.md

 ## Exam Retakes

 You must pass the programming exam to pass the class.
 The exam is pass/fail.
 You will either receive 100% or 0%.
-You may take the exam up to three times for reduced credit each time (see Canvas for the percentage of your total grade and the maximum score for each take of the exam).
-If you do not pass the exam by the third attempt, it will not be possible for you to pass the class.
-In that case you should withdraw.
+You may take the exam up to three times.
+However, it is in your best interest to pass the exam as soon as possible.
+If you do not pass the exam by the third attempt, it will not be possible for you to pass the class and you should withdraw.

-After taking the exam, you will either see a score in Canvas (telling you that you passed the exam) or you will receive an email from a TA telling you why you did not pass the exam.
-Either your score will be entered or you will receive an email from a TA by the end of the day on the day the original exam (first attempt) is due.
-Your score will appear in the spot for “Programming Exam”.
+After taking the exam, you will either see a passing score in Canvas in the “Programming Exam” assignment or you will receive an email from a TA telling you why you did not pass the exam.

-You already have two attempts on the exam.
-The first attempt due date is the date listed as the due date for the exam.
-If you use the second attempt, your exam will be graded as a retake for reduced credit.
-Your second attempt starts immediately after the first attempt due date.
-You will only have a few days after the first attempt due date to use your second attempt if needed.
-Check the course schedule for the due date for the second attempt.
+If you do not pass the exam on your first attempt, you can retake it up to two more times.
+The retake deadlines are listed in the course schedule.

 If you need a third attempt, you are required to meet with your instructor first.
-The purpose of the meeting will be for your instructor to help you prepare to pass the exam on your final attempt.
-Your instructor will add the third attempt to your exam after this meeting.
+The purpose of the meeting is to help you prepare to pass the exam on your final attempt.
 You are responsible for contacting your instructor to schedule the meeting.

-Pay attention to the availability date of the exam if you need a third attempt.
-This date is before the withdrawal date and you must complete your final attempt of the exam on or before this availability date.
+The deadline for the third attempt is shortly before the course withdrawal date.
+This allows you to withdraw from the course if you do not pass the exam.

 ## Linux